 FREE 2nd Friday Norman Art Walk in the Norman Arts District (downtown Norman) features a monthly celebration of the arts in Norman.
-In lieu of physical art walk events, organizers are presently broadcasting digital arts content on their Facebook page.
+Enjoy art galleries, live entertainment and more.
 6 – 9 p.m.

 FREE LIVE on the Plaza in the Plaza District (1700 block of NW 16th St) features artists, live music, special events, local shopping and more on the second Friday of the month.
-Masks required, social distancing encouraged.
 6 – 10 p.m.

-OU Baseball vs Arkansas State University at L. Dale Mitchel Park (401 Imhoff Rd, Norman).
-Sooner Baseball takes the field against the Red Wolves for a 3-game series.
+OU Baseball vs UTSA at L. Dale Mitchell Park (401 Imhoff Rd, Norman).
+Sooner Baseball takes the field against the Roadrunners at L. Dale Mitchell Park.
 Prices vary.
-Friday, 6:30 p.m.; Saturday & Sunday, 2 p.m.
+Friday, 6:30 p.m.; Saturday, 2 p.m.; Sunday, 2 p.m.

 FREE See You Saturdays at the Oklahoma Hall of Fame (1400 Classen Dr) features crafts, virtual and video exhibits and more.
 All ages welcome.
 10 a.m. – 1 p.m.

 FREE Storytime at Full Circle Bookstore (1900 NW Expressway) features a morning storytime with occasional special guests.
 Best suited for ages 10 & under.
-Space is limited so guests can maintain social distancing.
 10:15 a.m.

-FREE Second Saturday at Oklahoma Contemporary (11 NW 11th St) features an exploration of the fun and funky side of printmaking.
-Programs will include artist demos, collaborative activities and printmaking projects — including an art project inspired by Ruscha’s Chocolate Room.
-Free to attend but tickets are required.
-Noon – 4 p.m.
+FREE Second Saturday at Oklahoma Contemporary (11 NW 11th St) features artist demos, collaborative activities and printmaking projects inspired by the sculpture garden at the museum.
+1 – 4 p.m.

 FREE OKC Dodgers High School Baseball Series at the Chickasaw Bricktown Ballpark (2 S Mickey Mantle Dr) features a series of baseball matchups between Oklahoma high schools from around the state.
-Masks required, social distancing encouraged.
-Free to attend.
-2 & 5 p.m.
-Also held Mar.
-15, 18 & 20.
+Free to attend; tickets required.
 See website for game times.

 Drop-In Drawing at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) features a group art session in the galleries or gardens at the museum to practice different techniques and skills.
 Borrow drawing materials from the Visitor Services Desk in the museum lobby (while supplies last) or bring your own.
 Free with admission.
 2-3 p.m.